 While calculating non-economic damages can be far from straightforward, it is important to note that these types of damages could make up a significant portion of a victim’s overall settlement amount.
 This holds particularly true if they suffered extensive and life-altering injuries and had to endure a great deal of pain and suffering.
 Non-economic damages will be specific to the claim or lawsuit in question but can include:

 - Emotional trauma

 Putting a figure on an individual’s suffering and loss of life quality can be challenging and will require compelling evidence.
-If you are wondering how pain and suffering is calculated in a motorcycle accident case and how you could recover non-economic damages, consulting with your motorcycle accident attorney can be helpful.
+If you are wondering how pain and suffering are calculated in a motorcycle accident case and how you could recover non-economic damages, consulting with your motorcycle accident attorney can certainly be helpful.

 You Will Need to Prove the Other Driver’s Negligence First